Introduction: The Dashboard Concept

 The Dashboard Concept.
 Just as an automobile has thousands of moving parts and potential indicators of performance but uses just a few on the dashboard to help gauge the performance of the whole a University has many components that interact with each other as a complex system but can use a small number to monitor the collective operation.

 Four University strategic metrics were developed by the Executive Team and the Deans, with several revisions and opportunities for comment from the campus community.
-Following selection of the four metrics, the Colleges and Schools set goals, which are targets to achieve by 2012.
+Following selection of the four metrics, the Colleges and Schools set goals, which are targets to achieve by a given year.
 These unit goals were summed to obtain overall University goals and are internally consistent, meaning they sum from the unit level to the University total.

 Metric Use and Interpretation.
 It is critical to remember that each metric is an indicator that represents a component of the overall University system.
 However, there should not be an unhealthy focus on individual metrics or over-interpretation of their value.
 Just as teachers can 'teach to the test', it is possible to overemphasize achievement of a given goal by losing sight of the overall system.
 Entering Freshman ACT Scores, for example, can be maximized by admitting only one student with a perfect score, and no one else.
 This would maximize the value obtained for the metric, but sacrifice overall system performance.
 Overemphasis on metrics may result in inappropriate and unintended pathological behavior.
 For that reason, there are several other levels of metrics that focus on more specific aspects of the University system:

 - Initiative Metrics focus on a critical University initiative, such as on-line learning.
 These contribute to the overall achievement of the strategic plan, but provide a focused look at some University initiative that cuts across departmental boundaries and requires cooperation among many units and individuals to accomplish.